CottonTnT/Obsidian-Notes/操作系统/xv6/xv6-riscv-book-Chinese/Chapter-4.md

 `ecall`指令会做3件事

- 1. ecall changes mode from user to supervisor
+ 1. ecall changes mode bit from user to supervisor
  2. ecall saves the the program counter register in hte sepc register
  3. ecall sets tth program counter equal to the stvec